Ashizian/Projects/README.md

 ## ENGLISH

-This folder contains all the practice projects developed by Ashizian to help him improve his programming skills.
+This folder contains all the practice projects developed by Ashizian to help himself improve his own programming skills.